Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 </script>
 ```

-The new product listing allows for more customization and better looking storefronts across all Ecwid stores.
+The recent version of product listing allows for more customization and better looking storefronts across all Ecwid stores.
 You can enable it in your Ecwid store using the example code on the right.

-#### Customizing the new product listing
+#### Customizing product listing

-Check out all the customization options for the new product listing available out of the box below.
+Check out all the customization options for the product listing available out of the box below.

 If you apply any of the changes below after storefront has loaded, you can update its look on the fly using the `Ecwid.refreshConfig()` function.

-##### Adding new elements to new product listing
+##### Adding new elements to product listing

 Ecwid's latest version of product listing (category pages) works in a different way, which requires different approach to adding new elements to a page.

 Check this page for code example: [Add new element to products in category pages](https://developers.ecwid.com/api-documentation/look-and-design#add-new-element-to-products-in-category-pages)

-##### Control display mode of product title in product listing (for new product listing)
+##### Control display mode of product title in product listing

 ```html
 <script>